-Taught by the Bay Area’s preeminent artists/educators and by national and international visiting artists, the program is structured around the small ensemble, providing the professional-level jazz musician with a creative platform to both compose and perform original work.
+The MM in Jazz Studies is a two-year, 60-credit program designed for the 21st century composer-performer.
+Taught by the Bay Area’s preeminent artists-educators and national and international visiting artists, the program is structured around the small ensemble, providing the professional-level jazz musician with a creative platform to both compose and perform original work.

-In keeping with historical convention in jazz — from composer-performers Jelly Roll Morton to Wayne Shorter and beyond — the degree’s collective emphasis nurtures the professional jazz musician who aspires to both compose and perform.
+In keeping with historical convention in jazz — from composer-performers Jelly Roll Morton to Wayne Shorter and beyond — the degree’s collective emphasis nurtures the aspiring professional musician seeking to further proficiency in both jazz composition and performance.

 Laurie Antonioli / Dr. Anthony Brown / Dr. Jeffrey Denson / Erik Jekabson